alexpermiakov/simple-react-notifications/README.md

 notifier.configure({
   position: "top-center",
   animation: {
-    in: "fadeIn",
+    in: "fadeIn", // try to comment it out
     out: "fadeOut",
-    duration: 600 // overriding the default(400ms) value
+    duration: 600 // overriding the default(300ms) value
   }
 });